-A weird night spent with a temperature of 101*F. Yielded up the usual restless half sleep, fever dreams.
+Weird night spent with a temp of 39°C. Yielded up the usual restless half sleep, fever dreams.
 Long conversations with persons speaking as if over a great dark distance, the subject matter mostly forgotten.
 As one does.

 Something about two friends or brothers, archetypal characters, forever locked in a cycle of destruction and reconciliation.

 Something about a wooden bench in a dusty little villa somewhere.